 The appropriate depreciation schedule should be determined in conjunction with your accountant in order for you to minimize your tax burden and maximize the ROI of your vacation rental.

-For accurate expense tracking and compliance with reporting requirements, maintain detailed records of when your vacation rental property was used for personal purposes and when it was rented out to guests.
+For accurate expense tracking and compliance with reporting requirements, maintain detailed records with assistance from vacation rental software of when your vacation rental property was used for personal purposes and when it was rented out to guests.
 Also, this has an impact on tax filing, so it's important to keep this in mind.

 “It's possible that you'll use more than one dwelling unit as a residence during the year.
 For example, if you live in your main home for 11 months, your home is a dwelling unit used as a residence.
 If you live in your vacation home for the other 30 days of the year, your vacation home is also a dwelling unit used as a residence unless you rent your vacation home to others at a fair rental value for 300 or more days during the year in this example.”